Neural networks for classification of strokes in electrical impedance tomography on a 3D head model: Results

 \subsection{Training the networks}

-Our training dataset corresponds to the standard parameters of Table~\ref{tab:values}, as explained in the previous section.
-The dataset (see Section~\ref{sub:traindat}) was normalized by subtracting its mean and scaling by its standard deviation before the actual training.
+The training dataset (see Section~\ref{sub:traindat}) was normalized by subtracting its mean and scaling by its standard deviation before the actual training.
 The mean and the standard deviation were stored and used to normalize the test datasets in the evaluation phase.

 We trained our FCNN and CNN using the Adam optimizer \cite{DBLP:journals/corr/KingmaB14} with batches of size $256$ and learning rate $0.001$.
-The FCNN was trained for $1500$ epochs, while the CNN for $120$.
+The FCNN was trained for $1500$ epochs on the full training set with no validation.
+This choice was motivated by preliminary tests with validation that showed that our FCNN was not overfitting the training data.
+The CNN was trained for $120$ epochs on a $83\% / 17\%$ random training/validation splitting of the original dataset.
 In order to show the stability of the classification, the performance metrics for the FCNN and the CNN are reported as the average value computed over $10$ different network trainings.

 Training and tests were performed with a Python implementation on a laptop with 8GB RAM and an Intel CPU having clock speed 2.3 GHz.
 The overall training times were $30$ and $40$ minutes for FCNN and CNN respectively.